-One Championship’s live events can be watched on its website, Youtube, and on Amazon Prime.
+ONE Championship’s live events can be watched on its website, Youtube, and Amazon Prime.
 Their biggest events are now requiring payment to watch them, which can be purchased and watched on their website for a small fee.

 UFC PPV events require payment and can be paid for and watched on UFC Fight Pass or through the rights broadcaster.
 They cost between $25 to $75 depending on the PPV event.

 The Bottom Line

 In terms of ONE Championship vs UFC, there are many differences between them.